-This guide answers some important questions about reverse mortgages:
+This guide answers important questions about reverse mortgages:

 Who should download the guide?

-If you’re looking forward to a long, comfortable retirement and want to spend it living in your own home, this guide is for you.
+If you want a long and comfortable retirement living in your own home, this guide is for you.
 It’s particularly valuable if:

 - You're aged 60 plus

 - You have equity savings in your home

 - Your savings can't fund over 20 years of retirement.